Hiking For Her logo with words and graphic of blue female backpacker with backpack and hiking pole

 And they won't be shy about telling you, either.

-What to look for in women's snowshoes
+What to look for in snowshoes designed for women

 Look for tapered designs, and if you are on the petite or short side, shorter ones (recall numbers indicating length).